rathorev755/DeepLearning-Regression-Task/README.md

 # DeepLearning-Regression-Task

+Problem statement: To predct the price of house given certain number of features sets.

 The data I am using is taken from Kaggle housesales prediction We will be using data from a Kaggle data set: